jasmineke/jasmineke.github.io/content/posts/template.md

 One very simple and direct question you may ask your team is: How would you react if there was a design decision I made that you absolutely despised?

-If they come from an essence of trying to understand why you've made that decision, and being curious, please give me their contact numbers and LinkedIn, I might want to hire them for my next hackathon ;)
+If they come from an essence of trying to understand why you've made that decision, and being curious, please give me their contact numbers and LinkedIn, I might want to team with them for my next hackathon ;)

 On the other hand, if they are shutting it down without an attempt of delving a bit deeper into why or how they got there (or even how you got there), it might be up to you to calm down.
-Maybe take a deeeeep breathe and settle your own feelings that might be stirred from their strong reaction.
+Maybe take a **deeeeep breathe** and settle your own feelings that might be stirred from their strong reaction.
 And ask them why.

 ## Idea